Why should we care about how the Israelites camped and traveled?Question: "Why should we care about how the Israelites camped and traveled?"

 First of all, there is the important principle of making God the central focus of all of life.
 In Western society, religion or spirituality is often seen as just one aspect of life.
 The wilderness journey reveals God’s role in every aspect of life, from the food we eat to where we sleep to how we interact with others and how we worship God.

 The wilderness travels of the Israelites also provide good examples of God at work in the everyday situations of life.
-The daily provision of food in the form of manna reminds of us our daily bread (Luke 11:3), the provision of water from a rock is a picture of the salvation Christ gives (John 7:38; 1 Corinthians 10:4), and the ability to overcome powerful enemies shows God’s power over evil (Luke 10:17).
+The daily provision of food in the form of manna reminds us of our daily bread (Luke 11:3), the provision of water from a rock is a picture of the salvation Christ gives (John 7:38; 1 Corinthians 10:4), and the ability to overcome powerful enemies shows God’s power over evil (Luke 10:17).

 How the Israelites camped helps reveal the importance of community in our spiritual lives.
 In contrast with the popular rise of today’s individualized spirituality, the Israelites worshiped at the tabernacle, celebrated Passover and other holy days, and operated daily in community.